-In Europe, these tax rate increases range from 26.5 percentage point (Germany) to 36.7 percentage points (Italy).
+In Europe, these tax rate increases range from 26.5 percentage points (Germany) to 36.7 percentage points (Italy).
 The mean tax rate increase among the continental European countries is 31 percentage points.
-In contrast, the U.S. tax rate increased by only 11.6 percentage points.
+In contrast, the US tax rate increased by only 11.6 percentage points.
 The next section summarizes research that uses tax rate data to analyze how tax rates have affected labor supply in the OECD countries.

-How Tax Rates and Other Policies Affect Labor Markets across
+How Tax Rates and Other Policies Affect Labor Markets across Countries countries, which are the countries with the largest increase in tax rates.